kesavapavan13/ML-Learning/Readme.md

 ## 🔹 Objective

-To identify and retain important numerical features that contribute significantly to the target variable while removing redundant or less informative features.
+To identify and retain the most informative **numerical features** using statistical and information-theoretic techniques, ensuring an optimized dataset for model training.

 ---

 ## 🔹 Dataset Preparation

-- Used the cleaned and transformed dataset from the preprocessing pipeline
+- 📂 Used the fully cleaned and transformed dataset obtained after:
+  - Missing value handling
+  - Outlier treatment
+  - Column transformation
+- 🔍 Separated:
+  - Independent variables (**X**)
-- Separated independent variables (**X**) and target variable (**y**)
+  - Target variable (**y**)
-- Considered only numerical features for selection
+- 🧾 Considered only numerical features for feature selection

 ---